Skip to content

 for each tick:

-1. if datacenter is due: dc_state = datacenter.step(clock)
+1. if datacenter is due: dc_state = datacenter.do_step(clock, events)

 3. for each controller: